-Interpret a diagram of DNA structure but will not be required to reproduce it.
+Be able to interpret a diagram of DNA structure but you will not be required to reproduce it.

 (HT only) In the complementary strands a C is always linked to a G on the opposite strand and a T to an A.

-(HT only) Students are not expected to know or understand the structure of mRNA, tRNA, or the detailed structure of amino acids or proteins.
+(HT only) You are not expected to know or understand the structure of mRNA, tRNA, or the detailed structure of amino acids or proteins.

-(HT only) Students should be able to explain how a change in DNA structure may result in a change in the protein synthesised by a gene.
+(HT only) You should be able to explain how a change in DNA structure may result in a change in the protein synthesised by a gene.